Image Captioning via Compact Bidirectional Architecture: Experiments

 \subsubsection{What is the effect of Fusion function with different $\lambda$?}

 Following previous practice~\cite{zhou2019synchronous}, we choose to use the simple non-linear fusion mechanism.
 From Table~\ref{tab:lambda}, we can find that the explicit interaction mechanism only improves slightly over the baseline~($\lambda=0$) when proper $\lambda=0.1$ is selected.
 This indicates that the explicit interaction mechanism is not the main contributor of this model, which is different from ~\cite{zhou2019synchronous}, and motivates us to further decipher this architecture.
-In the following, we select ReLU and set $\lambda=0.1$ as default, unless stated otherwise.
+In the following, we select ReLU and set $\lambda=0.1$ for CBTrans model as default, unless stated otherwise.
+We also observe similar results for CBLSTM model as shown in Table~\ref{tab:CBLSTM-lambda}.
+As an extreme try, we set $\lambda=0$ for CBLSTM model in the following, which means we discard the explicit Bidirectional Interaction module.

-\subsubsection{What is the effect of each component that constitutes the CBTIC model?}
+\subsubsection{What is the effect of each component that constitutes the compact bidirectional architecture?}

-To further investigate the effectiveness of CBTIC model and each component, we conduct substantial ablation studies, as shown in Table~\ref{tab:ablation-study}.
-Before diving into the details, we emphasize that CBTIC model doesn't increase any model parameters except two special symbols~(i.e., $\langle l2r \rangle$ and $\langle r2l \rangle$) embedding compared to the standard baseline model and they share the same training script.
+To further investigate the effectiveness of our models and each component, we conduct substantial ablation studies, as shown in Table~\ref{tab:ablation-study-CBTrans}.
+Before diving into the details, we emphasize that our model doesn't increase any model parameters except two special symbols~(i.e., $\langle l2r \rangle$ and $\langle r2l \rangle$) embedding compared to the standard baseline and they share the same training script.

-Firstly, by comparing the 9th row with the 1st and 5th rows, we can find that the whole CBTIC model outperforms Transformer(L2R) and Transformer(R2L) models more than 2.7\% in CIDEr metric.
-And the advantage of our CBTIC model is more obvious when using better VinVL feature by comparing the 18th row with the 10th row~(e.g.,more than 4.2\% gain in CIDEr metric).
-This proves the overall effectiveness of CBTIC model.
+Firstly, by comparing the 9th row with the 1st and 5th rows, we can find that the whole CBTrans model outperforms Transformer(L2R) and Transformer(R2L) models more than 2.7\% in CIDEr metric.
+And the advantage of our CBTrans model is more obvious when using better VinVL feature by comparing the 18th row with the 10th row~(e.g.,more than 4.2\% gain in CIDEr metric).
+This proves the overall effectiveness of CBTrans model.
+We can also see similar performance gains~(e.g., about 2.9\% gain in CIDEr metric ) for CBLSTM model by comparing the 3rd row with the 1st row in Table~\ref{tab:ablation-study-updown}.

-Secondly, by comparing the 7th/8th row with the 5th/1st row, we can find that the \textbf{compact} architecture of CBTIC model can serve as a good regularization by improving the performance from 109.6/111.7 CIDEr to 112.6/113.4 CIDEr.
+Secondly, by comparing the 7th/8th row with the 5th/1st row in Table~\ref{tab:ablation-study-CBTrans}, we can find that the \textbf{compact} architecture of CBTrans model can serve as a good regularization by improving the performance from 109.6/111.7 CIDEr to 112.6/113.4 CIDEr.
 And we can also see similar trend when using better VinVL feature by comparing the 16th/17th row with the 14th/13th row.
+However, the regularization effect is not obvious as for CBLSTM model.
+One possible reason is that the model capacity of CBLSTM is very limited compared to CBTrans model.